emruluae/neuron-finance/README.md

 # neuron-finance
-This is the most popular wordpress website for prac
+This is the most popular WordPress website for prac